Home breadcrumb back arrow Back to All Blog

 6. Storage: The contract lives in a set place that’s easy to find.

-7. Renewal Management: Automatic alerts notify 60-90 days before renewal dates.
+7. Renewal Management: Automatic alerts notify 60-the next quarter before renewal dates.

 When you’ve all agreed on the flow, your contract management process should follow similar steps throughout the project.